keidrun/dept/README.md

 ### Install your fixed template in your new project

-You can initialize your new project with `--init` option.
+It initializes your new project automatically if `package.json` doesn't exist.

 ```bash
 $ dept list